PuppyPi/datashets-simple-java-jdbc/README.md

 # datashets-sql-java
-A connector for Datashets to SQL Tables (in Java, using JDBC)
+A connector for Datashets to SQL Tables (in Java, using SimpleSQL)